wizacode/php-etl/docs/Introduction.md

     ->run();
 ```

-Note that in this above example, we manually instantiate all the object.
+Note that in this above example, we manually instantiate all the objects.
 However WP-ETL is fully compatible with any DI system, and we highly recommend
-to do use DI.
+to use DI.
 See the _Getting started_ section for more details.

+You can also easily create your own components (Extractors for instance) and integrate them in the pipeline.